mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 :math:`n_* \times n_*` covariance matrix between training inputs :math:`\boldsymbol X_n` and test inputs :math:`\boldsymbol X_*`.

-Hyper-parameters of the Gaussian process, such as any parameters :math:`\theta` in the mean function and the covariance kernel or the noise variance :math:`\sigma^2`, can be estimated by maximising the log marginal likelihood below via maximum likelihood estimation (MLE).
+Hyper-parameters of the Gaussian process, such as parameters :math:`\theta` in the mean function and the covariance kernel and the noise variance :math:`\sigma^2`, can be estimated by maximising the log marginal likelihood below via maximum likelihood estimation (MLE).